River Valley Ranch

 The ranch may be split in up to seven separate ranches.
 Each ranch may develop their own building envelope.
 This could also be created to have six ranches with a common area river frontage enjoyed by the up to six ranches.

 Cattle may be grazed with a qualified grazing plan, and horses are allowed as well.

 Current roads may all be maintained and new roads maybe built to access any new building envelopes.
 There are several caliche pits on the property, which may be used for road upkeep.

-Hunting and fishing are allowed with no restrictions on blinds and feeders and food plots are also allowed.
+No restrictions on hunting and fishing, blind placement, etc. and food plots are allowed.